European nailing fin windows – quick guide

 What is a nailing fin and what is it used for?

-How much do European windows with nailing fin cost?
+How much do European nailing flange windows cost?

 The final price of windows from Europe that have a nailing flange consists of 3 main factors: